Torbung: Independent period

 After Manipur's merger with India in 1949, the whole state was administered as a single district.
 The Bishnupur ("Bishenpur") subdivision was established some time between 1951 and 1961, and Torbung was included in it.
 By 1991, Bishnupur has been made a district.

 As a key interaction point between the valley communities of Meitei people and the Kuki tribes of the Churachandpur district, Torbung has often been in the news.
 Protests were held by the valley communities against the renaming of Thangjing Hill and another group opposed the protest.
 Women protesters from the tribal communities protested against three controversial bills passed by the Manipur assembly in 2015, who were in turn opposed by other women's groups.

+Manipur conflict (2023–present)

-The Torbung area was also the epicentre of the 2023-2025 Manipur violence.
-On 3 May 2023, as the tribal communities protested the Meitei community's demand for the scheduled tribe status, the valley communities organised a "counter-blockade" at Torbung and another "counter agitation" from the Moirang subdivision, which led to clashes between the two sides and properties were burned on both the sides of the district border.
-The resulting tensions led to a two-year-long ethnic violence resulting in over 200 deaths and over 60,000 people displaced.
+The Torbung area was also the epicentre of the Manipur ethnic conflict that erupted in 2023.
+On 3 May 2023, as the tribal communities protested the Meitei community's demand for the scheduled tribe status, the valley communities organised a "counter-blockade" at Torbung and "counter agitation" from the Moirang subdivision, which led to clashes between the two sides near Torbung.
+Properties were burned on both the sides of the district border.
+The resulting tensions led to a multi-year ethnic violence resulting in over 260 deaths and over 60,000 people displaced.

+The first casualty of the violence on 3 May was at Torbung.
+A pastor called Sehkhohao Kipgen was lynched to death.
+His body was dumped in a ditch in the Meitei part of the town and could not be retrieved by Kukis.
+A Meitei man was also fatally injured on that day in Torbung and died in an Imphal hospital the next day.
+He was an Arambai Tenggol activist from Ithai, who reportedly went to Torbung to "save people's lives and houses".
+The Kuki Organisation for Human Rights (KOHUR) said that it was only after the lynchings of Kipgen and another Kuki-Zo man that Kukis started firing gun shots.
+The mobs were very violent on that day according to a senior police officer.
+The Director General of Police P. Doungel, who went to Torbung to control the situation, had to be evacuated.